DavidHe1127/Mr.He_HandBook/DevOps/AWS/tips.md

 ## General Tips

 - Consult `Personal Health Dashboard` for AWS global level events i.e instance stopped by AWS
-- Use CW `Logs Insights` to query CloudTrail events. i.e
+- Use CW `Logs Insights` to query CloudTrail events of a target service which has log group i.e

 ```